 Evasions are most contrary to such unity.
-They can range from a personal activity that becomes a manifestation, more or less conscious, of independence, to the absence of any deep communal life.

-While there is an independence that is harmful to unity, there is another, perhaps exteriorly similar, that is entirely different and aids the development of each personality.
+They can range from a personal activity that becomes a manifesta-tion, more or less conscious, of independence, to the ab-sence of any deep communal life.
+While there is an independence that is harmful to unity, there is another, perhaps exteriorly similar, that is entirely different and aids the development of each per-sonality.
 This latter appears singularly apt to harmonize the different roles of husband and wife.
-Can we not say that to renounce all personal initiative under the guise of submitting totally to that of the other, is a kind of devaluation, a loss to our personal life which conditions our common life, and therefore a deception?
+Can we not say that to renounce all personal initiative under the guise of that to renounce all personal initiative under the guise of submitting totally to that of the other, is a kind of devaluation, a loss to our personal life which conditions our common life, and therefore a deception?